This is the seventh part about our trip to India. Here you can find parts one, two, three, four, five, six and eight.

 Finally, however, I have to mention a tailor that we really appreciated.
 His name was Prateek and he owned a small tailoring shop called Sandouk, house of fashion.
 He had a completely different approach to the other shop owners we encountered as he was a little withdrawn and instead of talking us down, he used his knowledge and professionalism to impress us.
 I ended up buying two suits and some shirts from him.

-When we were there the second time to take measurements, he told us that he had worked on Savile Row, how the actors from the Marigold Hotel had bought their clothes there, and how he had been involved in, among other things, Newsweek and GQ.
-Right then we felt "here we go again" which made us a little disappointed but guess what, we were embarrassed when we googled it and everything turned out to be true.
-He really was an incredibly interesting person and skilled tailor whom we can really recommend.
+When we were there the second time to take measurements, he told us that he had worked on Savile Row, how the actors from the Marigold Hotel had bought their clothes there and how he had been featured in Newsweek and GQ.
+At the time we felt "here we go again" which disappointed us a little but guess what, we were embarrassed when we googled it and it all turned out to be true.
+He really was an incredibly interesting person and skilled tailor who we can really recommend.

 This was perhaps our most important lesson that we take with us from India.
 We have probably never been to a country where we received better treatment and despite this we were constantly on our guard.
 Everyone was incredibly helpful, friendly, curious and really gave no cause for suspicion whatsoever.
 So, our tip is to leave your Western skepticism at home and embrace what is new with open eyes.